Christology — References

 Abrahamic Seed through whom all nations blessed Genesis 12:1–3; 15; 17 The singular seed who is Christ (Galatians 3:16); nations blessed through the cross and gospel

-Sinaitic Covenant relationship sealed with blood Exodus 19–24 New covenant ratified in his blood (Luke 22:20; Hebrews 8–10); Jeremiah 31:31–34 fulfilled
+Sinaitic Covenant relationship sealed with blood Exodus 19–24 New covenant ratified in His blood (Luke 22:20; Hebrews 8–10); Jeremiah 31:31–34 fulfilled

 Davidic Eternal throne; father-son relationship 2 Samuel 7:12–16; Psalm 89 Eternal Son of David enthroned at the Father’s right hand; kingdom without end